Who we are

 Chris Bruijnzeels is currently the President, CEO and a director of ShaMaran Petroleum Corp.
 Mr. Bruijnzeels was born in the Netherlands in 1959 and is a graduate of Delft University where he obtained a degree in Mining Engineering.

-Mr. Bruijnzeels joined Lundin Petroleum in 2003 and as as Senior Vice President Development, was responsible for Lundin Petroleum’s operations, reserves and the development of its asset portfolio.
+Mr. Bruijnzeels joined Lundin Petroleum in 2003 and as as Senior Vice President Development, was responsible for Lundin Petroleum’s operations, reserves and the development of its asset portfolio until 2015.
 From 1985 until 1998, Mr. Bruijnzeels worked for Shell International in the Netherlands, Gabon and Oman in several reservoir engineering functions.
 In 1998, he joined PGS Reservoir Consultants in the UK where he worked as Principal Reservoir Engineer and Director of Evaluations.
-Mr. Bruijnzeels has over 29 years of experience in the oil and gas industry.
+Mr. Bruijnzeels has over 33 years of experience in the oil and gas industry.

 Mr. Bruijnzeels is considered independent for the purposes of National Instrument 58-101.

-Member of the Compensation Committee and the Reserves Committee.
+Member of the Compensation Committee and the Reserves and HSE Committee.

-From 2004–2014, Torstein Sanness was the Managing Director of Lundin Norway.
-Previously he held positions with Saga Petroleum, Norske Oljeselskap AS and a present Directorship for Panoro Energy ASA board.
+From 2004 to 2014, Torstein Sanness was the Managing Director of Lundin Norway.
+Previously he held positions with Saga Petroleum and Norske Oljeselskap AS.

 Mr. Sanness is considered independent for the purposes of National Instrument 58-101.

-Member of the Audit Committee and the Nominating and Corporate Governance Committee.
+Member of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committe.

 Ms. Dimitrov has over 20 years of experience in building, operating and streamlining businesses in mining and financial services.
 She is currently Partner, Sprott Capital Partners, a mining investment banking and advisory firm.